PRAFULPAWAR8888/FlyteBase_UAV-Strategic-Deconfliction-in-Shared-Airspace/README.md

 # Drone Deconfliction System
-An AI-powered system that detects and resolves drone flight conflicts in real-time to ensure safe airspace management.
+An AI-powered system that detects and resolves drone flight conflicts in real-time to ensure safe airspace management.With the rise of drone usage, avoiding mid-air collisions has become critical.
+This project uses AI algorithms to predict and prevent drone flight path conflicts before they happen.

+## Features
+- Real-time drone path tracking
+- AI-based conflict prediction
+- Automated route adjustments
+- 3D/4D visualization of drone movement
+- Support for multiple drones simultaneously

 ## 📽️ Project Demo Video